WPTT/WPThemeReview/.github/CONTRIBUTING.md

 You can see how this can be done by reading the official PHPCS [documentation](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Configuration-Options#setting-the-installed-standard-paths).

+Next, you need to make sure that PHPUnit can find the PHPCS unit test bootstrap file.
+There are two ways to do this:

-You can copy the `phpunit.xml.dist` file, rename it to `phpunit.xml` and adjust the bootstrap line to point to where PHPCS is installed.
+1. You can copy the `phpunit.xml.dist` file, rename it to `phpunit.xml` and adjust the bootstrap line to point to where PHPCS is installed on your system.

-Alternatively, you can add `--bootstrap="/path/to/PHPCS/tests/bootstrap.php"` to the `phpunit` command, if you use command line instead.
+2. Alternatively, you can add `--bootstrap="/path/to/PHPCS/tests/bootstrap.php"` to the phpunit command when you invoke it on the command line.

 Once you've done that, both running the sniffs as well as the unit tests should work correctly.